Questions to ask before buying a domain name

 Sure, .com is the most popular extension but that’s both a benefit and a drawback for it.
 While most users feel comfortable with .com websites, that’s also what makes it so challenging and time-consuming to get the name you want.

-Don’t be afraid to try other extensions.
+Don’t be afraid to try other extensions, like .biz, or one of the many others available.

 It’s not so much about the extension as it’s about what you make of it and how much effort you put into building a memorable brand experience that people can’t stop talking about.
 That’s what gets you noticed and at the top of the search engine results.